fosshostorg/policy/README.txt

   9. We will retain and fully and faithfully report (usually, eventually) publicly such information (however specific and detailed) as we must to satisfy due diligence.
-  10. We may share (especially) our vital records more often than we are required but we do so if, when, and as we may choose.
+  10. We share (especially) our vital records more often than we are required but we do so if, when, and as we may choose.
   11. We effect procedures and internal systems specific to keeping our vital records, for example such as all those needed for/by the